Humboldt-WI/blog/content/research/information_systems_1819/test.md

 ## Take Away

-#### What is relevant to remember about text classification with hierarchical attention network?
+As you can see, hierarchical attention network is a well performing instrument for text classification.
+We hope this blog post - regardless of its mass of information - gives you understanding of how to use HAN.
+The most relevant points to remember are:

-* hierarchical structure of documents (document - sentence - word)
+* the hierarchical structure of documents (document - sentence - word),
-* attention on contexts of sentences and words
+* paying attention on contexts of sentences and words,
-* by considering changing contexts, HAN performs better for classification problems
+* by considering changing contexts, HAN performs better for classification problems.